 Module 2: Technical Course & FFS Training

-The Technical Course enables the instructor candidate to instruct the type-specific syllabus for the C525.
+The Technical Course enables the instructor to teach the type-specific syllabus for the C525.
 Particular attention to multi-crew cooperation or single-pilot operation are taught in respect of panel flow patterns, checklist strategy, workload management and task sharing.

 Module 3: Assessment of Competence

 An Assessment of Competence concludes the TRI/SFI course.
-Depending on the extend of the desired privileges, the assessment takes place at the FFS (TRI restricted) or at the aircraft (TRI unrestricted).
+Depending on the extend of the desired privileges, the assessment takes place at the FFS (TRI restricted) and/or at the aircraft (TRI unrestricted).

 - privilege of type rating instruction on a FFS

-(privilege of conducting landing training on an aircraft after the type rating, privilege of conducting training flights for recent experience - 3 take offs, approaches and landings during 90 days - on a FFS or an aeroplan)
+(privileges granted depending on license-issuing authority: Conducting landing training on an aircraft after the type rating, privilege of conducting training flights for recent experience - 3 take offs, approaches and landings during 90 days - on a FFS or an aeroplane)

 - privileges of a TRI restricted